SB01 Manual Superlative™

 2. Connect to your computer with a USB-C cable

-3. Press and hold the SHIFT key while turning power on
+3. Press and hold the SHIFT button while turning power on

 To exit firmware update mode, simply turn your synth on and off again.